wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.1.10 =
+* New Feature - You can now turn on a currency option (basic options) to show the currency code in the price display, e.g. USD $19.99 or CAD $29.99 with the code determined by the selected currency display.
+* Improvement - Forgot password link now available in the returning customers section during checkout.
+* Improvement - Search widget now breaks apart search terms to return more results to the user.
+* Improvement - Added product options information to the cart checkout pages in order to improve consistency throughout the checkout process.
+* Improvement - Unless you have a custom layout file for account orders and subscriptions, the date format will now be that of the WordPress global settings in your WordPress admin -> settings.
+This can be overriden if needed in a custom layout file by providing the date/time format to the date display functions.
+* Fix - Updated Authorize.net endpoint to go to the newer, more reliable services (secure2 and api2 URLs).
+* Fix - Those that have free products that are shipped at a cost now allow shipping to be applied to the free order subtotal.
+* Fix - Promotions that give a percentage off at a specific price, when used in multiple, was not always selecting the highest discount.
+* Fix - Donation widget is now working again (may require custom CSS for sizing with side bar) and now uses the weight of the product as the goal value.
+This widget only shows up on product details pages of donation type products.
+* Fix - Forgot password email was not translated properly and has been corrected.
+* Fix - Security fix made.
 = 3.1.9 =
 * Fix - Admin version notice system fixed to prevent update notice when software is up to date.
 = 3.1.8 =